CYPE Mentor

 Tools at the top(5)

-At the top of the viewer, there are options for designing, checking and obtaining detailed information about the connection.
+At the top of the viewer, there are options for designing, checking and obtaining detailed information about the joint.

 To the left of this area, there are options to "Undo" and "Redo" any changes applied to the components.